 Owners of restaurants and other businesses operating in the catering and hospitality sector deal with a unique set of risks and responsibilities.
 It is vital that you have suitable health and safety arrangements in place to minimise risks.

-Health and safety basics
+Health and safety in restaurants: the basics

 All businesses should carry out a regular health and safety risk assessment.
 This involves looking at your business and identifying potential hazards that may affect staff or members of the public.
 Your risk assessment should tell you whether you are doing enough to mitigate these risks.